-British Columbia is home to an infinite amount of lakes, which vary in color, size, and location.
+British Columbia is home to an infinite amount of lakes, which vary in color, size and environment.
 Locals love spending their summers swimming and floating on them.
 But if you want to escape the crowds, visit one of the province’s secret swimming holes.
-Mystery Lake lies in Mount Seymour Provincial Park near Vancouver, but you have to hike three kilometers (1.86 miles) to visit it.
-Heisholt Lake – a turquoise stunner located in an old quarry on Texada Island – is very remote, but as this photo demonstrates, it’s worth the ferry rides.
+Mystery Lake lies in Mount Seymour Provincial Park near Vancouver, but you have to hike 3km (2mi) to visit it.
+Heisholt Lake – a turquoise stunner located in an old quarry on Texada Island – is very remote, but as this photo demonstrates, it’s worth the ferry ride.

 Experience a BC Dude Ranch

-Have a memorable horse-riding holiday at one of the many guest ranches and dude ranches located across British Columbia.
+Have a memorable horseback-riding vacation at one of the many guest ranches and dude ranches situated across British Columbia.
 National Geographic named the luxurious Siwash Lake Ranch one of the world’s most unique lodges.
 Crystal Waters Guest Ranch sits in the heart of BC’s cowboy country.
 Meanwhile, Big Bar Guest Ranch prides itself on being an all-inclusive experience the whole family will enjoy.